Add Social Media Icons to Email Signatures

-If you’re reading this now, you probably are active on various social media networks.
-It is now uncommon for a business to not have some sort of social presence and whether you use something like Facebook, Twitter, LinkedIn or Google+, you want to be driving people to your social content on a regular basis.
+You are probably active on various social media networks.
+It is now uncommon for a business to not have some sort of social presence and whether you use something like Facebook, Twitter, LinkedIn or Instagram, you want to be driving people to your social content on a regular basis.

 Adding social media icons to email signatures is a great way to get loads of new fans for free!

-It is easy to include social media links in email signatures, but adding official social media network icons looks so much more professional.
+It is easy to include social media links in email signatures but adding official social media icons looks so much more professional.

 To add a social media icon, follow these simple steps.